XimeraProject/promotional-art/README.md

-# Swag for the Ximera Project
+# Promotional art for the Ximera Project

 In this repo you will find totally free art work.